viromelab/amtDNA-Authenticator/README.md

 ## Usage

-You can jump to any step in the pipeline, since all data necessary to run in any mode is already available (e.g., data generated in step "2.
+You can jump to any step in the pipeline, since all data necessary to run in any mode is already available in the examples folders (e.g., data generated in step "2.
 Run the extract-features mode" that is needed to run step "3.
 Run the train mode" is already available in the context directory of the training example).

 ### **1. Run the processing-multifasta mode**